chen-bioinfo/DualMPNN/README.md

 ## 1. Setup Environment
 a.
 You need to install foldseek implement locally and put it in foldseek diretory.

 b.
-Install the conda environment by this command:
+Install the conda environment by the following commands:
+  `conda create -n DualMPNN python=3.9 numpy=1.26`
+  `conda activate DualMPNN`
+  `pip install -r requirement.txt`